kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 weight = 4
 +++

-This guide describes how to use the kfctl binary to deploy Kubeflow on IBM Cloud.
+This guide describes how to use the kfctl binary to deploy Kubeflow on IBM Cloud Kubernetes Service (IKS).

 ## Prerequisites